 A few years ago, terms like “going green” and “eco-friendly” were all the rage for businesses.
 And while those words aren’t quite as buzzworthy today, they are still worth quite a lot to the people that really matter to manufacturers — B2B buyers.

-While buyers are looking for sustainable products and services, they are also looking for partners that share their commitment to sustainability.
-Adopting green policies and initiatives can give you a substantial leg up during the supplier evaluation process.
+Because buyers are looking for sustainable products and services and partners that share their commitment to sustainability, adopting green policies and initiatives can give you a substantial leg up during the supplier evaluation process.

 This ability to attract more buyers and win more business is the most obvious benefit of sustainability.
 However, it's not the only one.
 Here are some additional advantages of becoming more sustainable in your operations:

 Going green can help you keep more cash in your pockets, and it's really easy to make the switch.
 Installing energy-efficient lighting, for example, can substantially reduce your long-term electrical costs.
 Reducing water usage and cutting down on waste disposal needs can also add up to big savings over time.
 In fact, a 2014 study by Indiana University found that one form saved $7 billion through sustainable manufacturing, while another was able to save $80 million a year by reducing its energy use.

 A reduced supply chain of certified and trusted vendors is definitely cheaper than a wide variety of vendors you use sporadically.
 Local deliveries equal lower distribution costs.
 Less energy, water, and waste are less of your profit funneling into bills.
 In this case, less is most definitely more.

 Making investments in technologies like solar, wind, and geothermal heating will pay off in terms of savings in the long-term.
 But, you can also receive a tax credit of up to 30 percent of the investment.